This post will be about continuous integration between [Open Build Service] and [GitHub].

 Tokens and webhooks

-1. Create personal access token in GitHub with scope “repo”.
-In large repositories that should be done in some service account.
+1. Create a personal access token in GitHub with the “repo” scope.
+In large repositories, that should be done in a service account.

 2. Create token in OBS with the following parameters: